 Projects

-By integrating epigenomic datasets, including BRD4 and H3K27ac ChIP-seq, ATAC-seq, and transcriptomics RNA-seq across multiple conditions, I identified RELA, IRF family, and STAT family transcription factors as candidate regulators associated with BRD4-mediated, pH-sensitive transcriptional condensates in mouse macrophages.
-Experimental validation further confirmed that these transcription factors showed binding patterns aligned with BRD4 across pH conditions.
+This analysis identified RELA, IRF family, and STAT family transcription factors as candidate regulators associated with BRD4-mediated, pH-sensitive transcriptional condensates in mouse macrophages.
+Experimental validation confirmed that these factors showed binding patterns aligned with BRD4 across pH conditions.
+In colon cancer, multivariable survival analysis further linked putative condensate-associated regulatory activity in tumor cells to poorer prognosis, while T cell-associated regulatory activity was more likely associated with better survival.

 Source: ctcf.info | Cancer Research | GitHub | Poster